This post may contain affiliate links. Please read our full Disclosure Policy.

 Final Coat Polyurethane

-Curing Painted Floors
+Curing For Painted Wood Floors

 The cure time is quick when applying the product!
-In fact, you have to move quickly while applying it to make sure it doesn’t harden while you are still working with the paint or polyurethane.
+In fact, you have to move quickly while applying it to ensure it doesn’t harden while you are still working with the paint or polyurethane.
 However, it is important to not walk on the floors for 8-12 hours after the final coat and to be as gentle on the floors for the next week or so.
 You won’t want a lot of foot traffic if possible.

 Caring for Painted Wood Floors